FAQ - About the Library

 When will I be able to pick up my requested items?

-When your order is available, you will receive notification with information for how to pick up your items.
+When your holds are available, you will receive notification with information for how to pick up your items.

 Can I still borrow digital materials?

 Yes!
 Our online services are always available for cardholders, including our collection of digital materials such as eBooks, eMagazines, downloadable audiobooks, and streaming movies, music, and television shows.
-We also have online learning tools like Lynda.com, Mango Languages, Creativebug, and many more.
+We also have online learning tools like LinkedIn Learning, Mango Languages, Creativebug, and many more.

 How do I register for a program?

 Click here to register for programs.

 When can I schedule a passport appointment?

 Click here for information about scheduling a passport appointment.